 The portfolio consists of the documentation relevant to the completion of five tasks, as well as a copy of the Plan of Study (iPOS) as filed with Graduate College prior to submission of the completed portfolio.
 The required documentation is indicated below, along with the description of the tasks.
 The original portfolio is included in the student's official file in the CCP program office; the student also must retain a copy.
 It is the student's responsibility to retain appropriate records to include in portfolio.

-The student is to submit their completed portfolio to their committee and obtain the committee's signature on the Comprehensive Portfolio Checklist and Report of Doctoral Comprehensive Examination form.
+The student is to submit their completed portfolio to their committee and obtain the committee's signature on the Comprehensive Portfolio Checklist and Report of Doctoral Comprehensive Examination form, which are both available here.
 All documents and the completed portfolio are then submitted to the training director for review and approval.
 Upon approval, the portfolio is submitted to the faculty head for final signature, attesting to the successful completion of the portfolio tasks.
-The comprehensive exam/portfolio assessment must be submitted to the training director for review at least two (2) weeks prior to officially scheduling the dissertation proposal meeting.
+The comprehensive exam/portfolio assessment must be submitted to the Training Director for review at least two (2) weeks prior to officially scheduling a student's dissertation proposal meeting to allow for review.